msrasys/nnscaler/docs/parallel_module.md

 4. if reuse is not set to ReuseType.MATCH, the generated code in outdir will be removed EVEN IF the code generetion fails in this call.

+5. For broadcast_strategy, Please note that the broadcast will only be done in torchrun environment, and will throw an error if torch.distributed is not initialized and broadcast_strategy is not NONE.

 After the module is converted, you can use it to create module object by calling it like a module class.
 The module class is defined like:
 ```python